webstudio-zimmerli/Coding-Guidelines/SASS.md

     {
         a.green
         {
-             // Dont nest more
+             // Don't nest more

              &:hover
              {
                 // Don't do this
              }
         }